FrancisBanville/ms_interpreting_probabilities/README.md

 Here we present some advice moving forward.

-- Non-ecological Networks: What can we learn from other systems/fields (e.g., social networks, probabilistic graph theory)?
+- Non-ecological networks: What can we learn from other systems/fields (e.g., social networks, probabilistic graph theory)?
-- What even are the probabilities?
+- What even are probabilities?
 What is the probability that we will ever know the answer to that?
 - Be careful how we define probabilities.
 Be sure to be explicit about these things.
 Be sure to specify the type of interaction, the spatial, temporal, and